 => printenv baudrate=115200 board_name=EVK board_rev=14X14 bootargs=console=ttymxc0,115200 ubi.mtd=3 root=ubi0:rootfs rootfstype=ubifs ... => editenv bootargs edit: console=ttymxc0,115200 ubi.mtd=3 root=ubi0:rootfs rootfstype=ubifs cma=96M mtdparts=gpmi-nand:3m(boot),7m(kernel),1m(dtb),-(rootfs) **init=/bin/sh** => boot NAND read: device 0 offset 0x300000, size 0x700000 7340032 bytes read: OK NAND read: device 0 offset 0xa00000, size 0x100000 1048576 bytes read: OK Kernel image @ 0x80800000 [ 0x000000 - 0x617290 ] ... [ 2.793281] VFS: Mounted root (ubifs filesystem) readonly on device 0:14. [ 2.800990] devtmpfs: mounted [ 2.805094] Freeing unused kernel memory: 540K (80aa1000 - 80b28000) sh: cannot set terminal process group (-1): Inappropriate ioctl for device sh: no job control in this shell sh-4.3#

 At this point you need to change root password and reboot the box in order for system to boot properly with all the auto-run programs.
+To do that you will need to remount the root filesystem in read-write mode (mount -oremount,rw /) and then execute passwd command.
 After a reboot you are landed in a hkbridge utility by default so you need to type in "exit_factory" as input cmd.
 After that you will be prompted with a default login screen.
 The system itself is running busybox.
 The ssh is a part of dropbearmulti package which didn't have openssh server compiled in so I had to stick with the serial console over FTDI to make any further changes.
 The unit is running some proprietary binaries from Xiaomi and those had some .conf files with relevant information.
 The important bit was the model identifier in the config.
 I can't recall exactly what was my model identifier, but you need to change it to EU version which is aqhm02.

 There are also a few files in /home/root/hkbridge which need to be changed: hostap.conf and wpa_ap.conf.
 Apparently the unit will not be visible to the MiHome app unless the ssid starts with "lumi-gateway-aqhm02_xxxxx".
-I also changed all occurrences of aqhm01 to aqhm02 in acc_creator.json just in case it's being used as well.
+I also changed all occurrences of aqhm01 to aqhm02 in acc_creator.json just in case it's being used as well, but you can probably skip this.
 After all those modifications I rebooted the unit and it happily showed up in MiHome app using European servers.